thecannons/BaseBuilding-DayZ/README.md

 ##Battleye Filters:

-Can be found in the battleye folder.
-Not 100% sure if that is all the filters, please report any kicks that you do not know how to resolve or simply change to log only!
+**Can be found in the battleye folder.**  Not 100% sure if that is all the filters, please report any kicks that you do not know how to resolve or simply change to log only!

+Line 23 add:
+>!"_detonate = \"grenade\" createVehicle _pos;"

+Ill update as long as people message me with kicks due to base building
 ##Database: